-Information activities include:
+Information activities include the following processes:

-- The Internal Regulatory Instruments (e.g. procedures, control systems and rules of conduct) adopted in implementation of the principles set out in this document together with the Code of Ethics and the Anti-Corruption Code shall be communicated to all the staff in line with their actual activities and individual duties.
-This communication may be delivered either using computerised tools (e.g. the intranet), an operating manual or other documentation suitable for this purpose or through the provision of such documentation through the secretariat of the head of the employees' unit; - Employees, upon acceptance of their job offer, will be asked to sign a specific declaration of acceptance and commitment to comply with Internal Regulatory Instruments including, in particular, the Code of Ethics, the Anti-Corruption Code and the procedures adopted in implementation of the 231 Model; - the members of the Board of Directors, upon acceptance of their appointment, undertake to comply with the provisions of the Code of Ethics, the Anti-Corruption Code and this 231 Model; - this document and the principles contained therein must be communicated to all senior managers, who, in relation to the particular fiduciary relationship and the managerial independence of their position, will work together towards their correct and effective implementation.
-Senior managers must sign a commitment similar to that signed by the members of the corporate bodies.
+- the Internal Rules (e.g. procedures, control systems and rules of conduct) adopted in implementation of the principles set out in this document together with the Code of Ethics and the Anti-Corruption Code shall be communicated to all personnel in relation the activities they perform in practice and the duties assigned to them.
+This communication may be delivered either using computerised tools (e.g. the intranet), an operating manual or other documentation suitable for this purpose or through the provision of such documentation through the secretariat of the head of the employees' unit; - employees, upon acceptance of their job offer, will be asked to sign a specific declaration of acceptance and commitment to comply with the Internal Rules including, in particular, the Code of Ethics, the Anti-Corruption Code and the procedures adopted in implementation of the 231 Model; - the members of the Board of Directors, upon acceptance of their appointment, undertake to comply with the provisions of the Code of Ethics, the Anti-Corruption Code and this 231 Model; - this document and the principles contained therein must be communicated to all managers, who, in relation to the particular fiduciary relationship and the managerial independence of their position, shall collaborate effectively for their correct and effective implementation.
+Senior Managers must sign a commitment similar to that signed by the members of the corporate bodies.